t3llscode/foundry-dev-tools-container-client/README.md

 import json

 # make sure to clone the repository to a folder without dashes
-from foundry_dev_tools_container_client.t3_code.FoundryDevToolsContainerClient import FoundryDevToolsContainerClient as FDTCC
+from foundry_dev_tools_container_client import FoundryDevToolsContainerClient as FDTCC

 # - - - INITIALIZE CUSTOM FUNCTIONS AND CLIENT - - -